 Combined Choirs: During the summer and before performances, the two choirs will sometimes rehearse and perform together.
 During combined rehearsals, we will start with easier music and move on to more difficult pieces as the rehearsal progresses.
 Less advanced players are welcome to try the advanced music to the best of their abilities, stay to listen, or to leave early.

-All rehearsals take place at The Flute Specialists, Inc. store from 10:30am to 12:00pm.
+All rehearsals take place at The Flute Specialists, Inc. store.

 REMEMBER - All rehearsals start at 10:30!